Home > Galapagos > Santa Cruz > Bartolome Island Tour

 The van picks you up and some other people in the other hotels and drives all the way through the island until it reaches the Itabaca Channel, from where the ferries to Baltra island depart, the boats to the diving spots, and the one to Bartolomé.

-What clothing and equipment should i bring to do the Bartolome Island Tour?
+What to Bring to the Bartolome Island Tour?

 Clothing & Accessories: